AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Experiments

 \subsection{Necessity of AVA-AVD Train Set}

-Diarization is considered as a downstream task for speaker verification, existing audio-visual datasets~\cite{carletta2005ami,gebru2017audio} have less diversity and thus no data is reserved for training.
-However, since our AVA-AVD dataset has much more identities, challenging auditory environments, and multiple languages, we also split a train set and investigate its effectiveness.
+Existing audio-visual diarization datasets~\cite{carletta2005ami,gebru2017audio} have less speaker diversity and thus no data is partitioned for training.
+However, since our AVA-AVD dataset has a large number of identities, we also split a train set and investigate its effectiveness in in-the-wild scenarios.

-{\bf Training data mixture.} VoxCeleb and VoxCeleb2 development set do not have speaker overlap, the combination is by far the largest speaker verification dataset, thus they are usually mixed up~\cite{ryant2019second, kenny2010bayesian} for training.
-To evaluate the AVA-AVD train set, we train AVR-Net on different dataset combinations and their diarization results on AVA-AVD are shown in Fig.~\ref{fig:train}.
+{\bf Training data mixture.} VoxCeleb and VoxCeleb2 development sets do not have speaker overlap, the combination is by far the largest speaker verification dataset and thus they are usually mixed up~\cite{ryant2019second, kenny2010bayesian} for training.
+To evaluate the AVA-AVD train set, we train AVR-Net on different dataset combinations.
+The diarization results on AVA-AVD test set are shown in Figure~\ref{fig:train}.
 Although the scale of AVA-AVD is much smaller, the model trained only on AVA-AVD achieves a {\it comparable} result (27.35) to the model trained only on VoxCeleb2 (25.70).
 With the increasing amount of data, the performance can be further improved.
 DER drops slightly by 3.5\% when the VoxCeleb2 and VoxCeleb are mixed.
-Yet, adding AVA-AVD yields a much larger performance gain, the DER is further decreased from 24.81 to 20.57 by a margin of {\bf 17.1\%}.
-Moreover, the model trained on AVA-AVD can get {\bf faster convergence}, the iterations of training on AVA-AVD is 26.2\% less than on VoxCeleb mixture.
+Yet, adding AVA-AVD yields a larger performance gain, and the DER decreases further from 24.81 to 20.57 by a margin of 17.1\%.
+The main reason is the domain gap, AVA-AVD has complex scenarios while VoxCeleb series are mainly extracted from interviews.